mstevetodd/EngineDriver_Home/docs/operation/faq.rst

   A. The Roster List, and Recent Locos List on the Select Loco screen will automatically show icons for your locos only if:

     * The **Web Server** (not just the |WTS|) is running on the JMRI server
-    * The loco itself has an icon added for it in the JMRI roster |br|\ OR
+    * The loco itself has an icon added for it in the JMRI roster |BR|\ OR
     * A locally cached or manually chosen image is available for the loco (see 'Locomotive Icons' on the `Operation screen <../operations/index.html>`_)

 Q. Why can't I control 6 locos